 But given that much we think we know about American History is not true, including the assumed purity of the greats, the question remains what we should do about it.

 Should we tear down their statues and nameplates?

 Certainly the first to go should be those statues of Confederate functionaries in public squares that proclaim racism as vividly as if they were cross burning hooded Klansmen waving the Confederate battle flag.

 But we must remember because it is the only way we can finally move toward the American ideal of freedom, justice, and equality.
-We must never forget the dark side of who we really were.
-And in the final analysis, it’s hard to think of a more vivid reminder of our historic shadows than a corroding, pigeon-stained statue of Bobby Lee.
+We must never forget the dark side of who we really were – and are.
+In the final analysis, perhaps the green corrosion and pigeon stains on the statues of our well-meaning but racist progenitors will keep those unpleasant truths before us,